 What is the Ontario Youth Apprenticeship Program (OYAP)?

-- have completed 16 credits towards the Ontario Secondary School Diploma (OSSD) prior to starting the program;
+- have successfully completed 14 credits towards the Ontario Secondary School Diploma (OSSD) prior to starting the program;

-- be enrolled as a full-time student during the program;
+- be enrolled as a full-time or part-time student in a secondary school with a District School Board;

 - be working towards the completion of all OSSD requirements